pixelite1201/BEDLAM/README.md

 ## Training
 For instructions on how to run training please refer to [training.md](docs/training.md)

+## BEDLAM leaderboard
+If you want to upload your results to BEDLAM evaluation server, please follow the instructions [here](docs/leaderboard.md).

 <!-- ### CLIFF training -->
 # Citation